 5) Yes, community management software does help immensely help to kickstart your budgeting process!

 As a community manager, you’ll be assisting board members from several communities in coming up with their budgets.
 A community management software will help immensely in giving boards the information they need about the activities performed this year for their community.
 Managers can provide board members with a report of all activities performed this year – maintenance projects, resident questions or complaints, and staff tasks.
 During the budgeting season, community managers will also be evaluating current contractors and sending proposals to obtain job bids as a way to identify where they can save costs for the association and maintain community appeal.
 A comprehensive community management software can also help managers to reach out to the community, store documents, and manage work order requests.
-There are some community management software platforms in the market, such as Pilera, that integrates well with accounting providers with the latter having capabilities to create budgets.
+There are some community management software platforms in the market, such as Pilera, that integrate well with accounting providers with the latter having capabilities to create budgets.

 6) Reduce costs in the long-term

-A community management software can reduce costs in the long-term in many ways, primarily by increasing staff productivity and eliminating redundant steps.
+A community management software can reduce costs in the long term in many ways, primarily by increasing staff productivity and eliminating redundant steps.
 Activity management capabilities keep managers and staff on track with resident questions, suggestions, complaints, or other community tasks, which can help to avoid major problems later.
 A robust communications platform that helps to get your messages out to residents in the way that they want to be reached increases effectiveness in your community outreach efforts.
-It also reduces the amount of repetitive messages you may need to send otherwise.
+It also reduces the number of repetitive messages you may need to send otherwise.
 A comprehensive work order management system such as Pilera’s gives managers detailed tracking and analysis portfolio-wide.
-Managers can save time in handling service requests and they won’t have to search through endless email or paper trails as they can see all the details, comments, and status changes to a ticket in one page.
+Managers can save time in handling service requests and they won’t have to search through endless email or paper trails as they can see all the details, comments, and status changes to a ticket on one page.

 7) Pay for only what you need